RaghadAbd/ArtificialIntelligence_Python/Vacuum Cleaner Simulator/README.md

     3- VC get one perception every 2 seconds

-    4- Dirt area can be changed into clean by applying suck action by agent, and the clean area changes to dirt area by getting random value, clean or dirt, for each area separately every 3 seconds.
+    4- Dirt area can be changed into clean by applying suck action by agent, and the clean area changes to dirt area by getting random value,clean or dirt, for each area separately every 3 seconds.

     5- VC will get 1 point for each clean area, whenever the Performance Measure run.
 Performance Measure will be run for 15 seconds.